Employee Retention: Everything You Need to Know

 Track Your Metrics: The adage is true—if you don’t know how you stack up to others in your industry, you probably don’t want to know.
 Compare your retention rates to those of other companies in your industry.
 Find out who is doing the best at keeping the best workers and then look hard at what you can learn from them.

 If you need help with employee retention issues, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.